$10 eBook Cookbook Sale!

 This vegan autoimmune paleo approved banana bread passed the test!!
 The test being, my husband loved it, I LOVE it, and it toasted up beautifully (in the toaster oven) so I could butter the heck out of it with non-aip goat milk butter.
 But even if you don’t slather this bread in butta, I think you are still gonna luuuuv it!!
 Especially if you are on the no-egg train.

 I personally can eat eggs just fine, but I have a vegan streak that runs through me, that started when I first went vegan at 13, and sometimes I still just like baking up vegan delights.
 (Plus I love to share recipes that my egg-free friends can enjoy!)
 And in my early 20’s I used to dream of one day owning a vegan bakery, and it was that same passion that fueled me to run my raw food company “Betty Rawker” for a few years.
 And now I love the balance between a plate full of blissful vegan eats and with a little goat cheese, or a chunk of pastured raised meat, or wild caught fish on the side, and oh ya, gotta have the goat milk butter to slather on anything coming out of the toaster oven.
 At the heart of it though, the bulk of my diet these days is powered by plants.
+And for those interested in trying a vegan paleo approach, you can check out this article on the truth about vegan paleo.

 If I had to come up with any complaints, I mean ya, it is a little dense, but egg-free banana bread honestly tastes great a little dense, you know? ♥…